 Don’t settle for the view from the parking lot!
 Get moving and find a different view.
 Sometimes a new perspective is just a short walk away.
 Other times, it will take some serious miles to get the view you want.
 If you do the work no one else will do, you’ll get a shot no one else will!

-Reflections can add visual interest to your scene.
+Look for angles that can reflect as much of the landscape as possible.
 Use water such as lakes, ponds, or small puddles.
 Use the entire landscape plus the reflection, or just take a photograph of the reflection.

 Filters are Your Friend

-Landscape photography pros make use of lens filters to help their shot.
+Landscape photography pros make use of lens polarizing filters to help their shot.
 Polarizing filters reduce glare, minimize reflections, and enhance some colors.
-Neutral density filters allow less light into your lens, allowing for a longer shutter speed.
-Graduated ND filters help retain color in your sky while keeping your foreground properly exposed.
+Neutral density filters allow less light into your lens, allowing for longer shutter speed.
+Graduated neutral density filters help retain color in your sky while keeping your foreground properly exposed.

-Bracketing is a technique that takes different images at different exposures (3 or more) and combines them together in post-production.
-The process creates a final file with more dynamic range, meaning more tones from light to dark.
+Bracketing is a technique that takes different landscape photos at various levels of exposure (3 or more) and combines them together in post-production.
+The process creates a final file with a more dynamic range, meaning more tones from light to dark.

 Keep Color in Your Sky

-A sky with no color is uninteresting and detracts from the other elements in your picture.
+A sky with no color is uninteresting and detracts from the other elements in your photo.
 It also prints completely white.
 Blech.
-Try to take your scenic photographs at the golden hour or blue hour, the best time to keep from blowing out your skies, or use a graduated ND filter.
+Capture your scenic landscape photographs at the golden hour or blue hour, the best time to keep from blowing out your skies, or use a graduated ND filter.